asanders4205/asanders4205/README.md

    - Geopolitics
    - Finance and investing
    - Startups
-   - Transitioning from blue collar to white collar life
+   - Transitioning from blue collar to white collar life (I'm a former tradesman - 3 years as apprentice electrician)
    - Brazilian Jiu Jitsu / Muay Thai
    - Cooking
    - Working on cars